-The Code Compliance Division investigates complaints and performs inspections to ensure compliance with the Virginia Maintenance Code and the Code of the County of Prince George related to property maintenance, tall grass and discarded materials.
+The Code Compliance Division investigates complaints and performs inspections to ensure compliance with the Virginia Maintenance Code and the Code of the County of Prince George related to property maintenance, tall grass, and discarded materials.

 Following receipt of a complaint and field-verification of a violation, a Notice of Violation is delivered to the building owner allowing 5 to 30 days to correct the violation.
-Building permits may be required for the corrective actions and must be obtained prior to performing any work.
+Building permits may be required for the corrective actions and must be obtained before performing any work.
 After the allotted time has passed, a follow-up inspection is performed to verify that the violation has been corrected.

 Weeds and Grass